OscarBackman92/WafflerestPP4oscar/README.md

 ## Technologies

+- **Python**
-- **Python**: The primary programming language used for the Django backend.
+  - The primary programming language used for the Django backend.
+- **Django**
-- **Django**: The high-level web framework that powers the application's structure and logic.
+  - The high-level web framework that powers the application's structure and logic.
+- **HTML**
-- **HTML**: The markup language used to structure the web pages.
+  - The markup language used to structure the web pages.
+- **CSS**
-- **CSS**: The styling language for defining the visual appearance of the web pages.
+  - The styling language for defining the visual appearance of the web pages.
+- **Bootstrap**
-- **Bootstrap**: The CSS framework offering pre-designed components and a responsive grid system for layout.
+  - The CSS framework offering pre-designed components and a responsive grid system for layout.
 - **Visual Studio Code**
   - The website was developed using Visual Studio Code IDE
 - **GitHub**